DomizianoScarcelli/spotify-recommender/slides.md

 7. Take the `song_uri` of the songs that are mapped into those indices to get the details.

 The entire process takes about 30 seconds.
 </v-click>

 <!--
-I then normalize the values dividing them by the sum of the $k$ similarity values.
+Let 's say that, for k = 3, we have these three playlist vectors, with their relative similarity value.
+The aggregation will produce this result, and the normalization this final vector.
-5. From the resulting vector, I set to 0 the position that have a $1$ in the input vector, in order to avoid recommending songs that are already in the playlist.
+From this normalized aggregated vector, I remove the songs that already appear in the input playlist, and then I take the top-n indices with the highest values as the recommended songs.

-6. The top-n indices with the highest values in the vector will be the positions of the n recommendations.
-I can just take the spotify uri that is mapped to that position in order to have all the details about the recommendation.
+So, if n = 3, we will have this final recommendation result.
+Of course then I can take the track_uri that corresponds to the positions in order to have all the songs details.
+This entire process takes about 30 seconds.
 -->

 ---